-Building Element Category allows for the design of a single element, component, or methodology of a project using portland cement-based products.
-Design concepts can focus on, but are not limited to, such sustainable design objectives as: durability, recyclability, reduced site disturbance, storm water management, heat island effect, optimized energy performance, indoor air quality, material use reductions and recycled content use.
+Category II – BUILDING ELEMENT allows for the design of a single element, component, or methodology of a project using portland cement-based products.
+Design concepts can focus on, but are not limited to, such sustainable design objectives as: durability; recyclability; reduced site disturbance; storm water management; heat island effect; optimized energy performance; indoor air quality; material use reductions; and recycled content use.
 Solutions providing multiple benefits from a single application will receive extra credit.
-For example, pervious pavement has numerous benefits such as storm water quality and quantity, air to root zones of plantings, reduction in urban heat islands, and reduced maintenance.
+For example, pervious pavement has numerous benefits such as enhanced storm water quality and quantity reduction, air to root zones of plantings, reduction in urban heat islands, and reduced maintenance.

-The jury will select winners based on inventive ways students have integrate portland cement-based solutions into their design to achieve sustainable development objectives.
+The jury will select winners based on inventive ways students have integrated portland cement-based solutions into their design to achieve sustainable development objectives.

 It is required that each presentation address, but not be limited to, the specific criteria outlined in the design challenge through the following required drawings:

 CATEGORY II – BUILDI NG ELEMENT

 - drawings that best show the relationship between portland cement-based materials and sustainable design objectives, such as floor plans, elevations, and sections;